cmu-sei/pharos/README.md

 ## APIAnalyzer

-ApAnalyzer is a tool for finding sequences of API calls with the specified data and control relationships.
-This capability is intended to be used to detect common operating system interaction parasigms like opening a file, writing to it, and the closing it.
+ApiAnalyzer is a tool for finding sequences of API calls with the specified data and control relationships.
+This capability is intended to be used to detect common operating system interaction paradigms like opening a file, writing to it, and the closing it.

 ## OOAnalyzer